-Boquete, Panama draws people from all over the world because of its scenic location.
+Boquete, Panama draws people from all over the world due to its scenic location.
 Nestled between the mountains with its eternal spring-like weather, this jewel is a magnet for expats.
-Boquete offers a small-town vibe with endless potential for meeting newcomers.
-Plus, it's a nature-lover's paradise.
-The Boquete expat-lifestyle varies because of the many options for housing, restaurants, activities, and the different neighborhoods that offer either a buzzing social life, or a quiet private life up in the mountains.
+Boquete offers a small-town vibe with endless potential for meeting newcomers, plus, it’s a nature-lover’s paradise.
+The Boquete expat lifestyle varies greatly because of the numerous options for housing, restaurants, activities, as well as the different neighborhoods that offer either a buzzing social life, or a quiet private life up in the mountains.

 Housing in Boquete, Panama

 The housing you choose will have an impact on your cost of living.
 My fiancé and I rent a small 2-bedroom, 1 bath, Panamanian-style home in Alto Boquete.

 The house comprises about 1000 square feet, including a small living area and kitchen.
 It has a cozy patio and a lovely garden, all fenced in.
 It is perfect for our four-legged family members, and it provides space for guests.